 Pyracantha coccinea or Scarlet Firethorn is a European species.
 It has fewer thorns.
-It was cultivated since the 16th century.
+It has been cultivated since the 16th century.
 The name Pyracantha is a combination of words from Greek meaning “fire” and “thorn”, therefore the common name Firethorn.

 Pyracantha coccinea is native to Southwest Europe.
 It is part of the Rosaceae family of plants.
 This plant was introduced to the United States in the 18th Century.
 It is a hardy, evergreen shrub that produces a lot of red berries for autumn and winter.